Skip to content

 1. Acknowledge It Is Unhealthy

 Identify that your current dynamic is unhealthy or incompatible with your life.
 This acknowledgment makes the ‘break up’ process easier (although it doesn’t necessarily make it less painful).
-If you struggle to recognize toxic patterns, consider writing them down or talking them out with another trusted loved one or a therapist.
+If you struggle to recognize toxic patterns, write them down or discuss it with a therapist or someone you trust.

 2. Identify Other Support